Crane1195/GCCPCB/README.md

 # GCCPCB
+/Project+ Coordinate Analysis contains information about P+/PM that I collected to aid in making a two modifier layout for the game.
-This repo currently contains info about how to use the controller, how to install my code, and how to edit it to suit your tastes.
+/code contains info about how to use my board, how to install my code, and how to edit it to suit your tastes.